Storytelling is an art, but if you want to create a good story, you need to know the basics of how it works.

 The audience will feel like they’re going on a journey with your protagonist.
 They’ll cheer for the protagonist and be invested in him or her.

-In order for this to work, there are three things that must be present in your writing:
+For this to work, three things must be present in your writing:

 Pixar Story Rules That Make Characters Memorable